Enquiries:

 • Feeling bloated

 A sigmoidoscopy involves using a thin tube with a light and camera at the end.
 This can be flexible or rigid.
-During the procedure, your doctor may also perform a biopsy, where tissue samples are taken to help make a diagnosis, or remove polpys, which are very common growths in the intestinal lining.
+During the procedure, your doctor may also perform a biopsy, where tissue samples are taken to help make a diagnosis, or remove polyps, which are very common growths in the intestinal lining.
 Haemorrhoids (piles) can also be checked and treated during a sigmoidoscopy.

 The difference between a flexible sigmoidoscopy and a rigid sigmoidoscopy